tek/vim-pymport/README.md

 ## Description

-**pymport** searches desired directories for the definition of a given python function or class and adds or manipulates an import at the proper location.
+**pymport** searches desired directories for the definition of a given python function, class or variable and adds or manipulates an import at the proper location.

 ## Usage